syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion segmented control for Xamarin.Android
-description: A quick tour to initial users on Syncfusion segmented control for Xamarin.Android platform
+description: Learn how to create a simple segmented control and its customization options with its available basic features in Xamarin.Android
 platform: Xamarin.Android
 control: SfSegmentedControl
 documentation: ug
 ---

-# Getting Started
+# Getting Started Xamarin.Android SegmentedControl (SfSegmentedControl)

 This section provides a quick overview for working with the segmented control for Xamarin.Android.
 Walk through the entire process of creating a real-world application with segmented control.